vanadium-archive/js.syncbase/README.md

 ## Building and testing

-GNU Make is used to build and test [Syncbase].
+GNU Make is used to build and test Syncbase.

 Build everything: